-- Remove the safety vest from the stowage compartment. - (i) Safety vests can also be stored in the stowage compartments of the rear doors and the co-driver's door.
+- Remove the safety vest from the stowage compartment. - Safety vests can also be stored in the stowage compartments of the rear doors and the front-passenger door.

 - Maximum number of washes

-- Maximum wash temperature
+- 2 Maximum wash temperature

 - O not bleach

-- O not iron
+- 4 Do not iron

 - Do not tumble dry

-- O Do not dry-clean
+- 6 Do not dry-clean

 - This is a class 2 vest